LMquentinLR/profit_maximizer/README.md

 # Post-Mortem

 The goal was to spend at most half a day on the topic.
-The assignment felt very similar to the dynamic programming job scheduler problem, albeit with a felt added layer of complexity due to the ability of each machine/Job to vary in return/length.
+The assignment felt very similar to the dynamic programming job scheduler problem, albeit with a seemingly added layer of complexity due to the ability of each machine to vary in profit/length of profit accretion.

-The present implementation solves the assignment example input but fails in runtime when trying more complex inputs (see unit test ``tests_runtime.py``.
+The present implementation solves the assignment example input but fails in runtime when trying more complex examples (see ``tests_runtime.py``).

-One interesting tidbit of the case was finding that one can represent the context of each case (the first row containing three integers N, C, and D) in a similar way as a machine state (a machine has four integers characterizing it: D, P, R, and G), i.e.:
+One interesting tidbit of the case was finding that the context of each case (the first row containing three integers N, C, and D) can be represented in a similar way to a machine state (a machine is characterized by four integers characterizing it: D, P, R, and G), i.e.:

 > At day D=0, the company, ACM, acquires a machine for price P=0, resell price R=10, daily profit G=0.